hklish01/gitit/README.md

 $ git reset HEAD index.html

-will change it back to a modified but unstated file
+will change it back to a modified but unstaged file

+HEAD is the tip of the current branch

 ----------------------------